getify/You-Dont-Know-JS/scope-closures/apA.md

 The inner function `createLabel(..)` (aka, `renderLabel(..)`) is closed over `list`, so closure is definitely being utilized.

+Closure allows us to remember `list` for later, while we defer execution of the actual label-creation logic from the `renderTo(..)` call to the subsequent `forEach(..)` invocations of the `createLabel(..)` IIF.
+That may only be a brief moment here, but any amount of time could pass as closure bridges from call to call.

 ## Classic Module Variations

 Chapter 8 explained the classic module pattern, which can look like this: